lino-framework/book/docs/dev/translate/index.rst

 Here is how your can help translating Lino into your own language.

+Before starting to translate,  you must have :doc:`installed a contributor environment </team/install/index>` of Lino.

 Overview
 --------

-You are going to edit a series of :xfile:`.po` files which are part of the code repositories of Lino.
+You are going to edit a series of :xfile:`.po` files which are part of the Lino source code.
 Each Lino repository has its own series of :xfile:`.po` files.
-Their place is given bei the :attr:`locale_dir` keyword atelier.invlib import setup_from_tasks
+Their place is given by the :attr:`locale_dir` setting (see :ref:`atelier.prjconf`).
+Here are some examples:

+- :ref:`lino` : lino/locale
+- :ref:`xl` : lino_xl/lib/xl/locale
+- :ref:`noi` : lino_noi/lib/noi/locale
+- :ref:`cosi` : lino_cosi/lib/cosi/locale
+- etc.

-To edit these :xfile:`.po` files you will be using either your preferred plain text editor or a tool like Poedit_.
+To edit these :xfile:`.po` files you can use either your preferred :doc:`text editor </dev/newbies/editor>` or a tool like Poedit_.
 We recommend the latter.
 On Debian you install it with :cmd:`apt-get install poedit`.

 .. _Poedit: http://www.poedit.net